isene/isene.github.io/_posts/2020-04-07-Motivation.md

 comments: true
 title: Motivational workshop (video)
 image: /assets/posts/motivation.png
-tags: [Business, Coaching, Philosophyi, Video]
+tags: [Business, Coaching, Philosophy, Video]
 ---

 Here is an example of a motivational workshop we do in our company ["Å" (A-Circle)](https://a-circle.no).